Climate action

 Progress

-We’re making strong progress on our scope 1 and 2 emissions targets through continued investment in our fleet and estate.
+We’re making strong progress on our Scope 1 and Scope 2 emissions targets through continued investment in our fleet and estate.
 Our Responsible Manufacturing programme now includes over 350 suppliers, helping us monitor performance and support decarbonisation across 690 facilities.
-We’re also working closely with key suppliers and farming groups to develop tailored scope 3 emissions reduction roadmaps and encourage science-based target setting aligned with a 1.5˚C pathway.
+We’re also working closely with key suppliers and farming groups to develop tailored Scope 3 emissions reduction roadmaps and encourage science-based target setting aligned with a 1.5˚C pathway.

-We continue to make strong progress towards our scope 1 and 2 emissions reduction targets, fuelled by ongoing investment in our fleet and estate to reduce our impact and meet our net zero goals.
+We continue to make strong progress towards our Scope 1 and 2 emissions reduction targets, supported by ongoing investment in our fleet and estate to limit our impact and meet our net zero goals.
+We’ve achieved our targets for 2025/26 and are confident we’ll continue to prioritise investment that rapidly reduces our own impact.

-We have also asked suppliers representing the largest proportion of our emissions to join us in setting science-based targets in line with a 1.5˚C pathway.
-To date, Waitrose suppliers representing more than a third of our supply chain scope 3 footprint have had their targets approved by the Science Based Targets initiative.
+We’ve also asked suppliers representing the largest proportion of our emissions to join us in setting science-based targets in line with a pathway that limits global warming to 1.5˚C. To date, Waitrose suppliers representing more than 51% of our supply-chain Scope 3 footprint relating to purchased goods and services have had their targets approved by the Science Based Targets initiative.
+This year, we also asked our John Lewis suppliers to join us in setting comparable targets and have seen a significant uptake, with 44% already having targets set.

-In addition, we have started engaging key supply chain partners and farming groups to support them with their net zero transition, including developing specific scope 3 emissions reduction roadmaps for key suppliers.
+In addition, we’ve begun engaging key supply chain partners and farming groups to support them with their net zero transition, including developing specific Scope 3 emissions reduction roadmaps with key suppliers and launching our Net Zero Farms Fund.

 Challenges